How to open Square Lock Boxes in 'Resident Evil 4 Remake'

 To open Square Lock Boxes in Resident Evil 4 Remake you will need to find the Cubic Device.
 This is found after the Armory section, which is reached by following the main story path.
 You will fight off a bunch of suits of armor, with a little help from Ashley.
 Once you’ve beaten them, the Cubic Device can be found in the next room, inside a Treasure Box.
 We’ve included its location on the map below:

-There are a few Square Lock Boxes in the Castle Area of Resident Evil 4 Remake.
+There are five Square Lock Boxes in the Castle Area of Resident Evil 4 Remake.
 The first can be found in the top lefthand corner of the Audience Chamber room.
 The one that you will really want to go after, however, is found in the Library.
 You will only be able to open it after going back through the Library as Leon.
 We’ve shown this on the map below.
 The reason to do this is because it’s the only way to get the CQBR Assault Rifle.

-Once you have the Cubic Device, just slot it into the Square Lock Boxes, and rotate it until the shape matches the slot.
-Try to look at what shapes are at the edges, and then twist the cube to line it up.
-The lock box will then open.
+The next can be found back in the audience chamber.
+In the top lefthand corner.
+You’ll get the Justitia Statue from this.

+Now, head to the Merchant in the Grand Hall area.
+The lock box is in the same room, and contains a Butterfly Lamp.

 That’s how to open Square Lock Boxes in Resident Evil 4 Remake.
 For more help with the game be sure to check out our guide on how to Parry effectively.